CloudCannon/vonge-hugo-bookshop-template/README.md

 # Vonge

-Vonge is a Personal portfolio/blog site template for Jekyll.
+Vonge is a Personal portfolio/blog site template for Hugo.
 Browse through a [live demo](https://jazzed-kale.cloudvent.net/).
 Increase the web presence of your brand with this configurable theme.

 Vonge was made by [CloudCannon](http://cloudcannon.com/), the JAMStack Cloud CMS.
 The component library is built and maintained for use with [Bookshop](https://github.com/cloudcannon/bookshop/)

-Find more templates, themes and step-by-step Jekyll tutorials at [CloudCannon Community](https://cloudcannon.com/community/).
+Find more templates, themes and step-by-step Hugo tutorials at [CloudCannon Tutorials](http://cloudcannon.com/tutorials/).

 ## Features